-In Section 5.2, the CGP generated a repertoire containing 19745 code points / characters.
+In Section 5.2, the CGP generated a repertoire containing 19,703 code points / characters.
 It is remarkable that the CGP repertoire has such a large size compared with most other GPs.
 CGP would attribute it to the nature of the Chinese writing system, similar to other logographic writing systems with large repertoires.

-Unlike a segmental writing system (e.g. alphabetic, Abjad, Abugida) which has limited graphemes to represent the phonemes (basic units of sound) of a language, or Syllabaries (e.g. Kana) which has limited graphemes to represent syllables or moras, a logographic writing system has glyphs/logograms to represent words or morphemes rather than phonetic elements.
-In Chinese, a logogram is a single written character which represents a complete grammatical word (or, more precisely, a morpheme).
+Unlike a segmental writing system (e.g. alphabetic, Abjad, Abugida) which has limited graphemes to represent the phonemes (basic units of sound) of a language, or Syllabaries (e.g. Kana), which have limited graphemes to represent syllables or moras, a logographic writing system has glyphs/logograms to represent words or morphemes rather than phonetic elements.
+In Chinese, a logogram is a single written character that represents a complete grammatical word (or, more precisely, a morpheme).
 As each character represents a single word, many logograms are required to write all the words of the language.

 There are two reasons to explain why there are so many characters in the Chinese writing system.
 First, each Chinese character is an independent unit representing a word.
-3000 years ago, the Shang Dynasty (16th-11th century B.C.) oracle bones included 3500 ~ 4500 characters already.
+3000 years ago, the Shang Dynasty (16th-11th century B.C.) oracle bones included 3500-4500 characters already.
 During the course of history, more characters were invented to represent new words created along with social development.
-Second, massive numbers of variants occurred with the spread of Chinese characters and and the development of written communication in the continent of east Asia.
+Second, massive numbers of variants occurred with the spread of Chinese characters and the development of written communication in the continent of East Asia.
 Chinese variants are characters with different visual forms but with the same pronunciations and with the same meanings as the corresponding official forms.
 In the Chinese writing system, variants are deemed as exchangeable, the classic case is simplified characters and traditional characters.
 Generally, each Chinese character has at least one non-reflexive variant character (in CDNC IDN Table, 1 non-reflexive variant on average, at most 7 non-reflexive variants).

-Statistically, "Text Notes and Word Explanations 说文解字/說文解字" in Han Dynasty (202 B.C.-220 A.D.) includes 9353 characters, "Lei Pian 类篇/類篇" in Song Dynasty (960-1279 A.D.) includes 31319 characters.
-In 1710, Emperor Kangxi released the "Kangxi Dictionary 康熙字典" including 47035 characters.
-In 1959, the Japanese scholar Tetsuji Morohashi compiled "Dai Kan-Wa Jiten大汉和辞典" covering 49964 characters.
-In 1994, the Chinese Zhonghua Book Company published "Zhonghua Zihai 中华字海" containing 87019 characters.
-In 2004, the Taiwan Ministry of Eduction released "Dictionary of Chinese Character Variants異體字字典" containg 106,230 characters.
+Statistically, "Text Notes and Word Explanations 说文解字/說文解字" in Han Dynasty (202 B.C.-220 A.D.) includes 9,353 characters, "Lei Pian 类篇/類篇" in Song Dynasty (960-1279 A.D.) includes 31,319 characters.
+In 1710, Emperor Kangxi released the "Kangxi Dictionary 康熙字典" including 47,035 characters.
+In 1959, the Japanese scholar Tetsuji Morohashi compiled "Dai Kan-Wa Jiten大漢和辞典" covering 49,964 characters.
+In 1994, the Chinese Zhonghua Book Company published "Zhonghua Zihai 中华字海" containing 87,019 characters.
+In 2004, the Taiwan Ministry of Eduction released "Dictionary of Chinese Character Variants異體字字典" containing 106,230 characters.

 It is obvious that, among the tens of thousands of Chinese characters, not all are frequently used in modern society.
-The Chinese Ministry of Education requires that the students must handle 3500 characters after nine years of compulsory education, the number is 3500-4500 in Taiwan and 3500 in Hong Kong.
+The Chinese Ministry of Education requires that students be able to handle 3500 characters after nine years of compulsory education, the number is 3500-4500 in Taiwan and 3500 in Hong Kong.
 However, everyday Chinese script users are able to "write" and "read" many more characters than what they actually learned in school due to two reasons.

-The first reason is that Chinese variant characters have same pronunciation.
+The first reason is that Chinese variant characters have the same pronunciation.
 Because of that, modern internet users who have received compulsory education prefer to use phonetic-based input methods (e.g. Pinyin拼音 in China mainland, Zhuyin注音 in Taiwan, Jyutping粤拼 in Hong Kong), which allow users to input phonetic symbols and select characters/labels from the alternative variant characters/labels with the same pronunciation in the selection box.
 Moreover, a few users prefer other input methods like shape-based input methods (e.g. Wubi五笔 in China, Simplified Tsang-jei 速成 in Hong Kong), handwriting recognition or speech recognition, however, most of them provide a phonetic-based selection box as a basic function to enable users to input variants with no barriers.